matthew956/Sudo-Bot/README.md

 # Sudo-Bot
 A simple bot for discord.
-Please read the README file.

 If you want to activate the bot please create an application on https://discord.com/developers/applications/ and replace the client.run(os.getenv('TOKEN')) with client.run('put your token here') or simple just create an .env file inside the folder and edit it and paste this simple code: TOKEN=put your token here.